kfehlhauer/blg/content/about/index.md

 2/2022 - Present
 ### Chief Data Architect
 #### Stellantis: Remote from Odessa, FL
-As the leader of an international team at Stellantis, I oversee the development and implementation of world-class data products that contribute to the advancement of mobility in connected vehicles.
-This includes managing software and data engineering teams, as well as DevOps teams, to construct the necessary infrastructure to support data science, engineering, and marketplace activities.
+I started the data platform team at Stellantis.
+My team consists of data, DevOps, and software engineers.
+I focus their efforts on supporting all vehicle telemetry data for Stellantis brands like Maserati and Ram trucks.
+In addition, I also work with our partners to deliver data products for customers within and external to Stellantis.

 Additional responsibilities and accomplishments include:
+- Growing the data platform team from nothing.
+- Working with corporate governance to fund projects in the tens of millions of dollars.
 - Successfully forecasting and managing a data platform budget in the tens of millions of dollars.
-- Developing a robust data infrastructure for connected vehicle data.
+- Unlocked potential by simplifying data access through a complete rearchitecting of systems.
+- Migration from legacy data platforms to one that is centered on Airflow, Kubernetes, and Spark.
+- Implementing an observability platform to monitor the data platform’s health and costs.
-- Collaborating with data privacy officers to implement effective anonymization strategies for the protection of personally identifiable information (PII).
+- Collaborating with data privacy officers to implement effective anonymization strategies to protect personally identifiable information (PII).
-- Facilitating big data design sessions to drive innovation and progress.
-- Advocating for functional design principles and developing numerous systems using Scala and the ZIO framework
+- Providing infrastructure to support machine learning to improve the vehicle cockpit experience.
+- Working with the c-suite executives to fund projects that reduce complexity and increase efficiencies.
 - Providing mentorship and guidance to managers and leading engineers to foster professional growth and development.
+- Remaining active in development activities.
 _____